Improving Worker and Public Health

 Resources for the Health and Safety Community

-WTP also funds the National Clearinghouse for Worker Safety and Health Training, a national resource for hazardous waste worker curricula, technical reports, and weekly news on hazardous materials, waste operations, and emergency response.
-The National Clearinghouse supports the efforts of WTP staff and awardees in providing health and safety training to workers engaged in activities related to hazardous materials and waste generation, removal, containment, transportation, and emergency response.
+WTP also funds the National Clearinghouse for Worker Safety and Health Training, a national resource hub for worker curricula, technical reports, and weekly news on hazardous materials, waste operations, emergency response, and ongoing workplace hazards and controls.
+The National Clearinghouse supports the efforts of WTP staff and award recipients in providing accurate and consistent health and safety training to workers engaged in activities related to hazardous materials and waste generation, removal, containment, transportation, and emergency response.